Regimes and quantum bounds of nanoscale thermoelectrics with peaked transmission function: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-The development of nanotechnology trained new strategies to increase the efficiency of thermoelectric (TE) processes~\cite{WHITNEY18}.
-The pioneering papers by Hicks and Dresselhaus~\cite{DRESS93a,DRESS93b,DRESS07} evidenced the importance of investigation of nanoscale quantum transport for the enhancement of the thermoelectric dimensionless figure of merit $ZT$.
-In the linear regime $ZT$ is defined as $ZT=\sigma S^2 T/(\kappa_{el}+\kappa_{ph})$, where $\sigma$ is the electronic conductance, $S$ the Seebeck coefficient, $T$ the absolute temperature, and $\kappa_{el}$ ($\kappa_{ph}$) the electronic (phononic) thermal conductance.
-Several ideas and strategies where reported to maximise the TE figure of merit by suitable choice of device design and appropriate material (see e.g. Refs. \onlinecite{DMITRIEV10,DRESS12,NEO15,ZLATIC14,MAHAN16,SNYDER08,COL15,NARD16}).
-Most attempts proposed the increase of phonon scattering so to decrease the lattice thermal conductivity, which can be reached by engineering nanostructured devices; other attempts proposed to increase the power factor, $\sigma S^2$, varying the concentration of charge carriers.\cite{DMITRIEV10}
+The development of nanotechnology has paved the way for new strategies to increase the efficiency of thermoelectric processes~\cite{Whitney2018}.
+The pioneering papers by Hicks and Dresselhaus~\cite{Hicks1993,Hicks1993a,Dresselhaus2007} evidenced the importance of investigating nanoscale quantum transport to enhance the thermoelectric dimensionless figure of merit $ZT$ in the linear regime. $ZT$ is defined as $ZT=\sigma S^2 T/(\kappa_{\rm el}+\kappa_{\rm ph})$, where $\sigma$ is the electronic conductance, $S$ the Seebeck coefficient, $T$ the absolute temperature, and $\kappa_{\rm el}$ ($\kappa_{\rm ph}$) the electronic (phononic) thermal conductance.
+Several strategies were reported to maximize $ZT$ by a suitable choice of device design and appropriate materials~\cite{Dmitriev2010,Zebarjadi2012,Neophytou2015,Zlatic2014,Mahan2016,Snyder2008,Dettori2015,Dunham2016,Culebras2014,Masood2018,Urban2019}.
+Most attempts proposed to increase phonon scattering so to decrease the lattice thermal conductivity by engineering nanostructured devices.
+Other attempts proposed to increase the power factor, $\sigma S^2$, by varying the concentration of charge carriers~\cite{Dmitriev2010}.